NatNight99/02-first_impression/index.md

 _Cat’s together_

 - Storyboard and basic story concept
-- Made as an excercise in concept and storyboard for my drawing lesson with Mr. Korman
+- Made as an excercise in concept and storyboard for my drawing lessons with Mr. Korman
-- The story is about a family of three cat’s living their dream life, until new arrival in the personification of a small disorderly kitten arrives
+- The story is about a cat family, living their dream life, until the arrival in of a small disorderly kitten
-- It’s basically a more serious story about harder subjects disguised as typical "animal’s adventures" popular in the 1980-1990s
+- It’s basically a more serious story about harder subjects disguised as typical "animal’s adventures" popular in the 1980-1990s (live-action or animated)

 - The main cast consists of:
   1. Blanka - a prideful sphynx cat who needs to learn to be confortable in her own skin
-  2. Rupert - little energetic bengal kitten stealing Blanka’s spotlight and acting like a spoiled brat
+  2. Rupert - little energetic bengal kitten stealing Blanka’s spotlight and is acting like a spoiled brat
   3. Claudius - an old wise male maine coon cat, trying to keep the family together while facing his own mortality

 ### Headshot illustration